jjking7/Customers/README.md

 # Customers

 ## Why are we doing this?
+  We are using SpringBoot because it helps cement all the Java logic that we have learnt on this course.
+We are also using databases as it helps utilise all other aspects of our studies in a helpful and effective manner.

 ## How I expected the challenge to go.
+  I expected the functional code to be straightforward, and it was.
+However the unit testing went better than expected; but the integration testing was a struggle.
+With lots of practice and trial and error I suceeded in writing the tests that worked and gave me 98% coverage.
 ## What went well? / What didn't go as planned?
+  The functional code went well, as did the documentation, but the testing was more difficult as I was already slightly confused about tests beforehand.
 ## Possible improvements for future revisions of the project.
+  Utilise a second table.

 ## Screenshots